-The next day we rode the Mima Falls Loop, a fun 7.5-mile route that goes to the same waterfall we had ridden to a couple of days before, but gets there by following a different set of trails.
+The next day we rode the Mima Falls Loop, a fun 7.5-mile route that goes to the same waterfall we had ridden to a couple of days before but gets there by following a different set of trails.

 Lost Valley Loop

 Our last ride took us out on the McKenny Trail to the Lost Valley Trail, a scenic 16.5-mile ride that makes a lollipop loop around a ridge.
-The loop follows Sherman Creek on one side of the ridge and Lost Valley Creek on the other.
+The loop follows Sherman Creek on one side of the hill and Lost Valley Creek on the other.
 Like all the trails in Capitol Forest, this ride features stands of mature Douglas-firs, maples, and alders interspersed with tree plantations and clear-cuts.
 The wildflowers were stunning.